-I. Format of Sanctioning Panel
+d.
+Format of Sanctioning Panel

-The panel will be made up of three faculty or staff members who have been trained to determine sanctions for cases related to sexual misconduct.
-In addition to members of the sanctioning panel, staff present will include a Panel Coordinator from the Office of Student Conduct, and the Deputy Title IX Coordinator for Students, or designee.
+A Sanctioning Panel will include the members of the panel, a Panel Coordinator from the Office of Student Conduct, and the Deputy Title IX Coordinator for Students, or designee.
 The role of the Panel Coordinator is to ensure that the Panel follows the process set forth in this document, clarify any questions about the policies and procedures, and consult on any available sanctions and past precedent.
 Similarly, the Deputy Title IX Coordinator is present to observe the process and ensure compliance with the process.

 Each party will receive an opportunity to independently speak to the panel to provide input toward sanctioning.
 The purpose of this time is to allow parties to explain what sanction(s) they believe the panel should assign and the rationales for their proposals.
 The parties will each be given ten minutes to present a statement to the panel.
 The panel may then ask questions of the party.
 Either party may choose to submit a written statement to be read to the panel in lieu of appearing at the hearing.
 Such written statements may not exceed five (5) pages, including attachments.

 The parties will not meet with the panel together but may choose to listen to one another from a space provided by the Office of Student Conduct.
 The complainant's or respondent's decision whether to participate in the Sanctioning Panel and/or listen to the other party is completely voluntary.